Basketball Referee

 People want to say that you get 1 & 1/2 steps or you get 2 steps.
 Neither of these are correct.
 It depends on whether you are entitled to a pivot or not, and then you can lift up the pivot and onto your non pivot but you must shoot or pass before the pivot hits the floor.

-Asked by Nick about 10 years ago
+Asked by Omar over 11 years ago

 True or false After technical foul free throws, the new trail official administers the throw-in.

-Asked by Cornelius over 10 years ago
+Asked by Cornelius almost 11 years ago

 I don't think there is a perscribed rotation as to which referee should put the ball in play.
 As a practice, after one of my partners called a technical foul I would have him be the official to put the ball in play, thereby putting him opposite of the table and benches.